nodatime/nodatime/www/developer/size.md

 The value is always non-negative, and requires 47 bits (to represent a maximum value one less than 86,400,000,000,000).

-#YearMonthDay#
+#YearMonthDay and YearMonthDayCalendar#

-`YearMonthDay` is used to split a date into year, month and day in a particular calendar, which isn't represented in the value itself.
+`YearMonthDay` and `YearMonthDayCalendar` are used to split a date into year, month and day.
 Its representation is just a single `int`:

 - `int value`

 (4 bytes)

-The value is split into the three parts as:
+The value is split into the three or four parts as:

 - Day: 6 bits
-- Month: 6 bits
+- Month: 4 bits
 - Year: 15 bits

-This leaves 5 bits available for future expansion, should they be useful - while actually allowing for days and months of up to 64.
-(If we reasonably assume no day-of-month above 32 and no month above 16, we can save an extra 3 bits.)
-Each component stores the desired value minus one, i.e. a raw value of 0 represents 0001-01-01.
-This ensures that a "default" `YearMonthDay` (for example in the context of `new LocalDate()`) represents a valid value.

-With an extra 3 bits, we could *potentially* encode a calendar system ID into `YearMonthDay` as well, so that `LocalDate` was just a wrapper around `YearMonthDay`.
-This would have an impact on our ability to create arbitrary calendar systems later, however.
+- Calendar: 7 bits (only in `YearMonthDayCalendar`)

+`YearMonthDay` is used within `YearMonthCalculator` code, whereas `YearMonthDayCalendar` is used in `LocalDate` and `OffsetDateTime`.
+The calendar is represented in 7 bits by assigning an ordinal to each calendar system.
+This approach limits Noda Time to having a maximum of 128 calendar systems (including variants such as leap year patterns, epochs and month numbering systems).
+However, as of August 2014 it seems unlikely that we'll ever hit that limit.
+Perhaps more importantly, it does mean that we can't easily allow user-provided calendar systems.

+The ISO calendar system is calendar 0, making it a natural default for the type.
+The other components are encoded such that a 0 in the value means 1 in the component itself, so the default values of `YearMonthDay` and `YearMonthDayCalendar` are 0001-01-01 and 0001-01-01 ISO respectively.

 #LocalDate#

-A `LocalDate` is a `YearMonthDay` and a calendar system reference:
+A `LocalDate` is simply a `YearMonthDayCalendar`:

-- `YearMonthDay yearMonthDay`
-- `CalendarSystem calendar`
+- `YearMonthDayCalendar yearMonthDayCalendar`

-(4 bytes + 1 reference)
+(4 bytes)

 #LocalDateTime#